grafana/plugin-ui/README.md

 There is a better way of doing this, when you find it, please add it here so it's not so painful working with this repo.

+## Deploying
+Increment the version in the package.json and make sure the [CHANGELOG.md](CHANGELOG.md) includes a message for each merged PR.

 ## Grafana compatibility

 Plugin-ui@0.9.0 is compatible with Grafana versions 10.4.0 and higher.
 If the `grafanaDependency` field in your plugin.json file is set to an earlier version, you should amend it to `>=10.4.0`